 Sources: U.S. Bureau of Labor Statistics (May 2015)

 The minimum education required for most entry-level broadcasting jobs is a bachelor's degree.
 Although employers may prefer candidates who have a communications or journalism degree, broadcasters may be able to find a job with a degree in a related field like political science.

-- Complete an internship.
+As a student working towards a career in broadcasting, Completing an internship can be a valuable experience.
 Most schools that offer a broadcasting or related degree program allow students to complete an internship in their preferred area of emphasis.
 This may mean working at a local cable access station or radio station.
 These internships are critical in helping students gain an understanding of what it's really like to work in broadcasting.

-- Take a diverse range of electives.
-Broadcasters are often required to cover all types of news stories, so they might benefit from elective courses covering different cultures, religions and governments.
+Another tip for students is to take a diverse range of electives.
+Broadcasters are often required to cover all types of news stories, so they might benefit from elective courses covering different cultures, religions, and governments.
 Having an in-depth understanding of different places and people may be especially important for broadcasters who hope to work with international news stories.

 Breaking into the broadcasting business can be challenging, especially since there are fewer TV and radio stations in most major markets in the United States.
 Students should be prepared to begin their careers as production assistants before working their way up to on-air broadcasting positions.
 Experience and a good work ethic can be important factors that employers look at before granting interviews.
 The BLS also noted that the best job opportunities were likely to be found at smaller, local news outlets, so aspiring broadcasters may need to spend a couple years working in a smaller town before they can obtain a position at a large news business in a city.